-Found in the beautiful hamlet of Wakeham, the Portland Museum was founded by Dr Marie Stopes in 1930.
-The museum occupies two early 17th Century stone cottages, and is the subject of Thomas Hardy's novel 'The Wellbeing' as the house of Avice, the storie's heroin.
-The museum contains many artifacts found across Dorset, and showcases this idyllic county's history.
-It tells the story of local industry, the prisons, the sea and the people.
+Found in the beautiful hamlet of Wakeham, Portland Museum was founded by Dr Marie Stopes in 1930.
+The museum occupies two early 17th Century stone cottages and is the subject of Thomas Hardy's novel 'The Well-Beloved' as the house of Avice, the story’s heroine.
+The museum’s diverse and intriguing collection comprises items unique to Portland and showcases this idyllic island’s history, telling dramatic stories of the sea, the stone, the prisons, and the people.

 Go and visit Portland Museum and then come and pop into taste* Chesil for lunch or afternoon tea.
 Or why not start the day off with a taste* chesil breakfast and then go explore Weymouth and Portland.